Some links in this post may be affiliate links

 There are two main varieties of Red Crassula that are popular as houseplants.
 These are alba which bears red flowers and bicolor which bears red and white flowers.

-Sunglow Plant (Crassula coccinea) thrives in bright light with some direct sunlight, average warmth and moderately moist, fertile, well-drained soil coupled with regular feeding during the growing season.
+Sunglow Plant (Crassula coccinea) flourishes in bright light with 4-6 hours of direct sunlight, average warmth of 15-240C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.

 Water Sunglow Plant thoroughly during the growing season and allow the top half of the soil to dry out between waterings to keep the soil moderately moist.